yabinmeng/opscs3restore/README.md

 # 1. Problem Overview

-DataStax OpsCenter simplifies the task of backup and restore of data out of a DSE (DataStax Enterprise) clusster a lot through its out-of-the-box feature of [Backup Service](https://docs.datastax.com/en/opscenter/6.5/opsc/online_help/services/opscBackupService.html).
+DataStax OpsCenter simplifies the task of backup and restore of data out of a DSE (DataStax Enterprise) cluster a lot through its out-of-the-box feature of [Backup Service](https://docs.datastax.com/en/opscenter/6.5/opsc/online_help/services/opscBackupService.html).
 Through this service, a user can choose to bakup DSE data to multiple locations, including AWS S3, which becomes a more and more popular choice in today's ever-increasing cloud environment.

 **==Restore Challenge==**